 Vervain is known scientifically as Verbena officinalis and was brought to North America by the Puritans.
 (Does anyone know how the Puritans used it?)
 Today vervain is still used among Pagans and others for the ritual cleansing of sacred space and is also incorporated into a wide variety of charms and spells.
 It also has an American cousin, blue vervain, which is also called verbena.
 Its scientific name is verbena hastata.
 Both have beautiful flowers but the herb is usually harvested before the flowers appear.

 For those who want to plant it in their herb gardens and flower beds, vervain likes the sun and is not particular about the soil its grown in.
 It’s a fairly hearty perennial and will come back year after year.
-I’ve also heard it said that bees and butterflies love it so that’s another good reason to plant this wonderful herb in your garden!
+I have some growing in my medicinal herb garden and can testify that bees and butterflies love it so that’s another good reason to plant this wonderful herb in your garden!